 Chamomile both German (Matricaria Chamomilla) and Roman (Chamaemelum Nobile) are known for their relaxing properties.
-A lovely oil to defuse before bedtime.
+A lovely oil to diffuse before bedtime.

 Lavender (Lavandula Augustifolia) is perfect for relaxation and bedtime.

-Mandarin (Citrus Reticulata) has similar effects as Lavender so ia also great for bedtimes.
+Mandarin (Citrus Reticulata) has similar effects as Lavender so is also great at bedtime.

 Sweet Marjoram (Origanum Majorana) is thought to relax and prepare for sleep.